-Since opening in 2000, the popular SSE Arena Belfast has attracted nine million visitors and counting; however, technology had become a hindrance to its plans for greater customer engagement.
-To rectify this, the venue underwent a revamp and installed a brand new digital media platform.
+Since opening in 2000, the popular SSE Arena Belfast has attracted nine million visitors and counting; however, legacy technology had become a hindrance to its plans for greater customer engagement.
+To rectify this, the venue underwent a revamp to bring its digital offering up to date.

 The SSE Arena in Belfast hosts everything from concerts and exhibitions to sporting events and in 2016 received more than £3m of investment to update its digital assets.

 “We wanted to provide a stadium-wide platform for visual communications, to include IPTV, digital signage, integration to the EPOS system, and menu boards for the concession booths, with the ability on the IPTV system to take a live feed from the OB for live events,” says Clara Killen, digital marketing and development manager, SSE Arena.

 She continued, “The brief was to have as many digital screens around the venue as is physically possible.
 So we tried to put them on every wall, every place that a customer might be passing by to give us maximum opportunities.
 And we turned everything around in about eight weeks, so quite an extensive project, as you can imagine.”

 The complete solution features Tripleplay’s Digital Signage and IPTV platform which, along with Amino set-top boxes, manages and delivers content to around 200 LED displays – primarily from LG, with 25 70in LED displays from NEC in the concourse areas.
 The displays are mounted with a range of solutions from Vogel’s, with additional mounting in the foyer and box office handled by universal display mounts from Peerless.